How to Get Whiter Teeth

 Professional Teeth Whitening Services

 The most noticeable and long-lasting results will come from professional teeth whitening services.
 Unlike the “one size fits all” approach of other methods, dentists can use impressions of the patient’s teeth to create custom trays for whitening.
-A whitening gel is put in the tray and used for 45 minutes a day.
+A whitening gel is put in the tray and used for 45 minutes daily.
 Patients can expect to see improvement after 7-10 days of use.

-Teeth Whitening Kits
+At-Home Teeth Whitening Kits

 Teeth Whitening Toothpaste